e0026557/TGC-18-Project-1/README.md

 Link to demo : [Insert link here](https:///www.example.com)

+---

 ## UI/UX

 Link to user persona study can be found [here](https://miro.com/app/board/uXjVOvARG74=/?share_link_id=463975420245).

+### User Goals

+The users of Museums@SG are mostly students and young adults who have an interest for the arts.
+The aim of users is to be able to access information about all the museums in Singapore with ease.
+Additionally, users would also want to get informed advisory on the directions, nearby amenities and weather conditions around the museum locations.

+### Organisational Goals

+Organisations such as the National Arts Council (NAC) aim to promote awareness for the arts and culture in Singapore and would want a platform that can provide information about all the museums in Singapore and encourage participation in arts events.

+---

 ## Features

+---

 ## Technologies Used

+---

 ## Testing

+---

 ## Deployment

+---

 ## Credits and Acknowledgement